JOIN LOGIN JOIN

 Then, before the paint on the rumors even dried, Games Workshop stepped in with an official preview, confirming that the Star God is back, meaner than ever, and ready to ruin someone’s day.

-Here’s the latest on the Warhammer 40k Nightbringer’s appearance in the 500 Worlds campaign and Kill Team.
+Here’s the latest on the new Warhammer 40k Nightbringer model and appearance in the 500 Worlds campaign and Kill Team.

-Updated on January 5th, 2026, by Rob Baer with the latest product and free rules.
+Updated on March 2, 2026, by Rob Baer with the latest product, unboxing, and free rules.

 Necrons are rolling up with free rules and exactly zero interest in playing nice.
 Nekrosor Ammentar is the fresh horror show leading the charge, a Destroyer Cult head-cracker built to mulch things up close.
 The C’tan Shard of the Nightbringer is the classic hooded nightmare with a scythe, now beefed up to match its bigger, nastier miniature.